Validark/Accelerated-Zig-Parser/README.md

 - Added more tests and compile-time assertions.
 We're getting there!

-- Made the count-trailing-zeros function branchless (for machines without a built-in instruction, of course).
-I still use David Seal's algorithm, namely isolating the lowest set bit via `a & -a`, then multiplying the resulting value by a constant which works as a perfect hash function for the 64 possibile bitstrings with a single bit set.
-We shift right by 58 to get the upper 6 bits, then use that as our index in a lookup table with our precomputed answer.
-LLVM by default gives you a version that checks against 0 in the first instruction and jumps to a branch that loads 64 in that case.
-In my new code, we let 0 flow through normal execution, but then we do `@intFromBool(a == 0) +% @as(u8, 63)` and use that as a mask for the value retrieved from the lookup table.
-I.e. `(if (a == 0) 64 else 63) & lookup_table[...]`.
-Costs 2 more instructions but it eliminates the branch, so I think it is worthwhile.

 # Results

 **Currently the utf8 validator is turned off!
 I did a lot of performance optimization the past few days and did not finish porting my changes over yet.**